visserle/AnkiOps/README.md

 <!-- tags: psychology brain -->
 T: The {{c1::corpus callosum}} connects the left and right cerebral hemispheres.
 E: Cutting it can stop information from passing directly between the hemispheres.

+---

+...
 ```

-You can use any Markdown syntax (except the horizontal rule) in the note content, including italics, bold font, lists, tables, images, code blocks, math equations, and so on.
+You can use any Markdown syntax (except a horizontal rule) in the note content, including italics, bold text, lists, tables, images, code blocks, math equations, and more.
 AnkiOps automatically converts Markdown to HTML for Anki and back again.

 After the first sync, AnkiOps adds metadata comments for each note: